Arayik Harutyunyan: Premiership

-In 2007, he was appointed Prime Minister by then-President Bako Sahakyan.
-His first speech as Prime Minister was full of promises to revive the economy, democracy and social justice in the unrecognised country.
-The urgent steps that he promised to take included ‘fighting against corruption, protectionism, the clan system and social evils'.
-After 2017 constitutional referendum, Artsakh was transformed from semi-presidential system into a presidential system and the office of the Prime Minister was abolished.
-Harutyunyan remained in the Sahakyan government and was appointed as State Minister.
+In 2007, he was appointed prime minister by then-president Bako Sahakyan.
+His first speech as prime minister was full of promises to revive the economy, democracy and social justice in the unrecognised country.
+The urgent steps that he promised to take included "fighting against corruption, protectionism, the clan system and social evils".
+After the 2017 constitutional referendum, Artsakh transitioned from a semi-presidential system to a presidential system of governance and the office of prime minister was abolished.
+Harutyunyan remained in the Sahakyan government and was appointed to the newly created office of state minister.
+He resigned from the position in June 2018 after four days of protests in Stepanakert sparked by the beating of two civilians by Artsakh's security forces.

 Presidency

-He participated in and won the 2020 Artsakhian general election, thereby becoming the 4th President of Artsakh.
-He was inaugurated on 21 May in a ceremony that was attended by his opponent Masis Mayilyan and Armenian Prime Minister Nikol Pashinyan.
-During the ceremony, which was held in Shusha instead of Stepanakert (a decision which angered the authorities in Baku), he described Artsakh and Armenia as “inseparable parts of a united national homeland”.
-During the first week of his presidency, he signed two highly publicized executive orders: The first one changed the seat of the National Assembly of Artsakh from Stepanakert to Shusha, while the second made all tertiary education in Artsakh free.
-On September 19, he announced that the National Assembly will be moved from the capital to Shusha by 2022, in time for the 30th anniversary of the Capture of Shusha.
+Harutyunyan participated in and won the 2020 Artsakhian general election, thereby becoming the fourth President of Artsakh.
+He received 49.3% of the votes in the first round of voting and won in the second round after his closest competitor Masis Mayilyan pulled out of the race, citing the dangers of the COVID-19 pandemic in the Republic of Artsakh.
+Harutyunyan's Free Motherland party won 16 of 33 seats in Artsakh's National Assembly.
+He was inaugurated on 21 May in a ceremony that was attended by his opponent Masis Mayilyan and Armenian prime minister Nikol Pashinyan.
+During the ceremony, which was held in Shusha instead of Stepanakert (a decision which angered the authorities in Baku), he described Artsakh and Armenia as "inseparable parts of a united national homeland".
+During the first week of his presidency, he signed two highly publicized executive orders: the first one changed the seat of the National Assembly of Artsakh from Stepanakert to Shusha, while the second made all tertiary education in Artsakh free.
+On 19 September, he announced that the National Assembly will be moved from the capital to Shusha by 2022, in time for the 30th anniversary of the Armenian capture of Shusha.